aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `on_new_epoch`

 Triggered during a reconfiguration.
-This function shouldn't abort.

-1. Distribute transaction fees and rewards to stake pools of active and pending inactive validators (requested to leave but not yet removed).
-2. Officially move pending active stake to active and move pending inactive stake to inactive.
-The staking pool's voting power in this new epoch will be updated to the total active stake.
-3. Add pending active validators to the active set if they satisfy requirements so they can vote and remove pending inactive validators so they no longer can vote.
-4. The validator's voting power in the validator set is updated to be the corresponding staking pool's voting power.
+This function shouldn&apos;t abort.<br/><br/> 1.
+Distribute transaction fees and rewards to stake pools of active and pending inactive validators (requested<br/> to leave but not yet removed).<br/> 2.
+Officially move pending active stake to active and move pending inactive stake to inactive.<br/> The staking pool&apos;s voting power in this new epoch will be updated to the total active stake.<br/> 3.
+Add pending active validators to the active set if they satisfy requirements so they can vote and remove<br/> pending inactive validators so they no longer can vote.<br/> 4.
+The validator&apos;s voting power in the validator set is updated to be the corresponding staking pool&apos;s voting<br/> power.

 <pre><code>public(friend) fun on_new_epoch()<br/></code></pre>